Use of social media in EU communication

 Social media refer to online technologies and practices that are used to share opinions and information, promote discussion, and build relationships.
 They use a variety of different formats, including text, pictures, audio and video.

-More and more EU citizens are active on social networks.
-The European Commission therefore uses these platforms to reach out and connect with citizens and stakeholders in addition to the communication which takes place via more traditional channels such as written press, broadcasters and EU publications and websites.
+EU citizens are active on social networks and, therefore, the Commission uses these platforms to reach out and connect with citizens and stakeholders in addition to the communication which takes place via more traditional channels such as written press, broadcasters and EU publications and websites.

 The Commission distinguishes social media use for the following purposes: